 “Seth Bullock is a true westerner, the finest type of frontiersman.” – Teddy Roosevelt

-Seth Bullock was born in Amherstburg, Ontario, Canada on July 23, 1849 to George Bullock, a retired British Major, and his Scottish wife, Agnes Findley Bullock.
-By the time Seth was five, the family had moved to Sandwich, Ontario when his father became involved in politics.
+Bullock was born in Amherstburg, Ontario, Canada, on July 23, 1849, to George Bullock, a retired British Major, and his Scottish wife, Agnes Findley Bullock.
+By the time Seth was five, the family had moved to Sandwich, Ontario, when his father became involved in politics.

-Not to be deterred for long, as soon as Seth was 18 he left home for good.
-By the time he was twenty, he was back in Montana, arriving in Helena in 1867.
-Following in his father’s political footsteps, he ran for the Territorial Legislature, but was defeated.
-However, he did manage to get himself elected as a member of the Territorial Senate, where he served for two years in 1871-1872.
-During this time, Bullock was instrumental in creating the first ever United States National Park – Yellowstone.
+Not to be deterred for long, as soon as Seth was 18, he left home for good.
+By the time he was 20, he was back in Montana, arriving in Helena in 1867.
+Following his father’s political footsteps, he ran for the Territorial Legislature but was defeated.
+However, he did manage to get himself elected as a member of the Territorial Senate, where he served for two years from 1871-1872.
+During this time, Bullock was instrumental in creating the first-ever United States National Park – Yellowstone.

 Though it is commonly thought that Bullock served as Deadwood’s first marshal, that is incorrect.
-Actually, the camp’s first marshal was a man named Isaac Brown who was elected by the Miner’s Court after the trial of Jack McCall on August 5, 1876.
-However, when Isaac Brown, along with the Reverend Smith, and two other men named Charles Mason and Charles Holland were traveling between Crook City and Deadwood, they were ambushed and killed on August 20th.
+The camp’s first marshal was a man named Isaac Brown, who was elected by the Miner’s Court after the trial of Jack McCall on August 5, 1876.
+However, when Isaac Brown, the Reverend Smith, and two other men named Charles Mason and Charles Holland traveled between Crook City and Deadwood, they were ambushed and killed on August 20th.
 Leaving an open position, the miner’s court soon met again, this time electing Con Stapleton.

-In March, 1877, Seth Bullock was appointed by Governor Pennington as the first Sheriff of the newly formed Lawrence County.
+In March 1877, Governor Pennington appointed Seth Bullock as the first Sheriff of the newly formed Lawrence County.
 He was also sheriff of the provisional government in what is now known as South Dakota.
 Undaunted by the county’s lawless and dangerous nature, Bullock wasted no time appointing several fearless deputies to help him “clean up” the town.
 Before long, order had been established in the former hell-raising camp.

 Bullock never killed a man while serving as the Lawrence County Sheriff.
-According to his grandson, he could “outstare a mad cobra or a rogue elephant” which was generally enough to convince the rowdy elements to settle down before any violence ever took place.
+According to his grandson, he could “outstare a mad cobra or a rogue elephant,” which was generally enough to convince the rowdy elements to settle down before any violence took place.

-In 1894, the hardware store in Deadwood was struck by fire and Bullock decided to build Deadwood’s first hotel over the original store and warehouse.
-At a cost of $40,000, the three-story, 64 room hotel boasted steam heat and a bathroom on each floor.
-Completed in 1896, the Bullock Hotel quickly became the most sought after luxury hotel of its time.
-This historic hotel still stands today, continuing to providing lodging as well as a 24-hour casino.
+In 1894, the hardware store in Deadwood was struck by fire, and Bullock decided to build Deadwood’s first hotel over the original store and warehouse.
+For $40,000, the three-story, 64-room hotel boasted steam heat and a bathroom on each floor.
+Completed in 1896, the Bullock Hotel quickly became the most sought-after luxury hotel of its time.
+This historic hotel still stands today, continuing to provide lodging as well as a 24-hour casino.

 When Theodore Roosevelt was elected president, Bullock organized a group of fifty cowboys, including Tom Mix, to ride in the President’s inaugural parade in 1905.
 Later that year, Roosevelt appointed Seth Bullock as the United States Marshal for South Dakota, a position he held for the next nine years.